SimNautilus/nautilusFlow/README.md

 We show use of chaospy, an open source uncertainty quantification Python library to conduct a global sensitivity analysis.

 [Chaospy Senstivity Analysis](sensitivityAnalysis)

+# Funding

+The work was supported by National Science Foundation grant 1740330 (SSE) and Department of Energy grant  DE-SC0021411 (FASTMath SciDAC).